 The textbook we'll be using is the following: Frank, Robert H., Ben S. Bernanke, Kate Antonovics and Ori Heffetz (2018), Principles of Economics, 8th edition, McGraw-Hill Irwin.
 This book and the associated learning platform are required for this class.
 An e-book with Connect (a homework testing platform) will be available to the students on Canvas (via Redshelf) for 5 year access.
-Note that the above textbook will be used for ECON 1, ECON 2, and ECON 3.
 Your digital course materials are provided by the UC San Diego Bookstore through Canvas and are free for the first two weeks of class.
 After two weeks, your student account will be charged a special reduced price unless you opt out.
-If you decide to opt out you must complete the process by April 15th, 2023, 11:59PM PDT and you will be responsible for sourcing the materials elsewhere.
+If you decide to opt out you must complete the process by April 15th, 2023, 11:59PM PDT and you will be responsible for sourcing the material elsewhere.
+If you had me for either ECON 1 or ECON 2, then you've already purchased this package, and you need to OPT-OUT.
 Instructions for how to opt out can be found here.